 - Stonehenge Aotearoa is also available for weddings or other private parties.
 Too late for us, as we have already married each other twice, but if you have a wedding coming up, this sure would be a memorable location.

-For a small town, Carterton has an enormous number of hotels, motels, and B&Bs that are rated extremely well.
+For a small town, Carterton has an enormous number of highly-rated hotels, motels, and B&Bs.
+Click here to see hotels in Carterton

 Or stay about 20 minutes south in Martinborough, in the heart of the Wairarapa wine region.
 From here, you can take a self-guided bicycle tour, a guided bicycle tour, or relax in a rickshaw while someone else does the pedalling.
 Either way, you get an opportunity to explore the region further and sample some fabulous New Zealand wines.